JustifiedTB/group-project-1/README.md

 Numpy, Scipy, and Seaborn.
 AI tools (Claude, ChatGPT, and Bootcamp Xpert Assistant) were used for troubleshooting errors, data visualizations, and generating code snippets.

-## Setup and Installation

-To run this project, you'll need Python and several libraries.
-Follow these steps to set up your environment:

-1. Ensure you have Python 3.7+ installed on your system.
-2. Clone this repository to your local machine.
-3. Navigate to the project directory in your terminal.
-4. Create a virtual environment (optional but recommended):
-5. Install the required packages: pip install pandas matplotlib numpy scipy seaborn jupyter

-## Usage

-To explore our analysis:

-1. Navigate to the project directory in your terminal.
-2. Launch Jupyter Notebook:
-3. Open the main analysis notebook: `main_analysis.ipynb`
-4. Run the cells in order to reproduce our analysis and visualizations.

-Note: Ensure you have the dataset files in the correct directory as specified in the notebook.

-For Google Colab users:
-1. Open Google Colab (colab.research.google.com)
-2. File > Open Notebook > GitHub
-3. Paste the URL of this repository and select the main notebook

-Remember to adjust any file paths in the notebook if you're using Google Colab.

 ## Challenges

 - Examining Data Sources: